Virgin Media TV review 2021

 It really wasn't that long ago (early 2017-ish?) that we would have said, hands-down, that if you want the very best TV packages, you're better off with Sky.
 But Virgin Media has not only gained a lot of ground, but in some ways now exceeds the offering of its number one TV competitor.
 (BT TV and TalkTalk TV both still have a long way to go to compete at this level).

-If you're going to get Virgin TV, just make sure you do it in the form of a bundle.
-The savings amount to free broadband in many cases, so it really is less beneficial to get TV on its own.
-Finally, you won't get Sky Atlantic on Virgin TV – perhaps its one Achilles heel.
+If you're going to get Virgin TV, you have to do it in the form of a bundle.
+Virgin does not offer TV on its own.
+Finally, you won't get Sky Atlantic on Virgin TV – perhaps its major Achilles heel.
 Still, that doesn't mean there aren't other ways to stream it and with the last season of Game Of Thrones been and gone, we're running out of reasons to care.

 |Can bundle with broadband?||Yes|

 Depending on how much you're willing to spend, you can expect anything from 135 to over 230 channels when you include premium add-ons, such as Sky Cinema and Sky Sports.
 To see exactly which channels are available, you can visit our Virgin Media TV channels guide.